Nevada Hardest Hit Fund

 The Nevada Hardest Hit Fund helps homeowners with programs that offer principal reduction, second mortgage principal reduction, and mortgage reinstatement assistance.
 Read on to learn about the different programs available through Nevada’s Hardest Hit Fund and find out if you may be eligible for assistance.

 In 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in those states most affected by the housing market crash.
 Since Nevada had one of the highest foreclosure rates in the county, it was one of the first states to receive funds.
 (Find out more about the Nevada foreclosure process.)
 Over $194 million went into the Nevada Hardest Hit Fund.
 (To learn more about the Hardest Hit Fund and the various state programs funded by it, visit our Hardest Hit Fund topic page.)

 The Nevada Hardest Hit Fund

-The Nevada Hardest Hit Fund has seven programs to help low and moderate income families avoid foreclosure.
+The Nevada Hardest Hit Fund has several programs to help homeowners avoid foreclosure.
 The programs are:

 General Eligibility Requirements

-To be eligible for the Nevada Hardest Hit Fund program, you must meet the list of general eligibility criteria below.
+To be eligible for the Nevada Hardest Hit Fund program, you must meet the list of general eligibility criteria below, among other eligibilty requirements.